 Peer-to-Peer VPN

-Setting up Peer-to-Peer VPN
+Set up VPN

-- Activate the Peer-to-Peer VPN function and save
+- Activate and save the Peer-to-Peer VPN function

-- Add a new VPN site and enter the VPN connection data of the remote VPN site and add it.
+- Enter and add the VPN connection data of the remote site

-VPN between Centro Business and Centro Business
+Centro Business to Centro Business

-Centro Business to any other VPN remote site
+Centro Business to any VPN remote site

-When a VPN is set up to a remote site that does not use a Centro Business, the encryption must be configured manually.
-The Centro Business offers the following options (PFS is always recommended):
+If the remote site does not use a Centro Business, the encryption must be configured manually.
+The following profiles are available (PFS is always recommended):

-| Profile | Swisscom-IKEv2-PFS | Swisscom-IKEv2 |
+| Parameter | Swisscom-IKEv2-PFS | Swisscom-IKEv2 |

 |---|---|---|